 Office of Student Life

 Involvement is the key to your success at Evergreen Valley College!
 The Office of Student Life seeks to create a nurturing campus environment by enhancing your co-curricular experiences, which will increase your likelihood to succeed.
 This office plays an integral role in student retention by offering students a place to meet new people, gain leadership skills, and have fun.
 By serving as the hub of campus events and activities and collaborating with other campus departments, programs, and organizations, we meet the various needs of our diverse student population.
-Students should visit the Office of Student Life, to gain leadership skills, learn how to join the Associated Student Government, existing student organizations, or create a student organization of their own.
+Students should visit the Office of Student Life, to gain leadership skills, learn how to join the Associated Student Government, existing student organizations, create a student organization of their own, or access resources to support Basic Needs.

 Student Activities are guided by the belief that college learning extends beyond the classroom.
 Leadership and co-curricular events and activities provide a “laboratory” for learning within a collaborative environment.
 Student activities augment classroom instruction by fostering unique and expanded educational and cultural experiences.
 These experiences prepare students for future civic and social responsibilities through community service, learning, and leadership development experiences.
 They also foster personal growth and facilitate interaction between students, faculty, and administrators from varied backgrounds in diverse settings through the organization of social and recreational activities.